 ARTICLE X FINANCIAL MATTERS

 Section 1.
 Books and Records.
-The Chapter shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its voting members, the Chapter Board of Directors and any committees having the authority of the Chapter Board of Directors.
+The Chapter shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Chapter Members, the Chapter Board of Directors and any committees having the authority of the Chapter Board of Directors.
 The Chapter shall provide the Society with copies of such books and records on an annual basis and more frequently upon request.

 Section 2.
 Fiscal Year.
 The Chapter’s fiscal year shall be determined by the Society’s Board of Directors.